 - Typical features include inertia-activated chain brakes and easy engine starters.

 - Available sizes: 14-inch to 20-inch bar length

-- They are mostly used for removing lone trees or cleaning up after floods or storms, among other things.
+- They are mostly used to remove lone trees or clean up after floods or storms, among other things.

 b.
 Farm and Ranch